343 days on the front line: Ukrainian officer’s long deployment underscores Kyiv’s manpower issues

 The 37-year-old had the opportunity to leave the front at one point but volunteered to stay due to the manpower challenges.

-“My company is understaffed (as are all the others) and of those who are here, roughly half are in the 50-plus age bracket,” said Oleksiy – whose call sign is “Botanik,” a.k.a. “nerd” – in a statement published by his unit.
+“My company is understaffed (as are all the others) and of those who are here, roughly half are in the 50-plus age bracket,” said Mykhailov – whose call sign is “Botanik,” a.k.a. “nerd” – in a statement published by his unit last week.
 “Ideally, an infantryman would spend a month on combat duty and a month recovering in a frontline village.
 But under current conditions, that’s completely unrealistic due to the shortage of men.”

-His battalion, which identified Oleksiy only by his first name, told CNN that a typical deployment is about three to four months for their unit.
+His battalion told CNN that a typical deployment is about three to four months for their unit.
 Throughout the military, soldiers typically serve on the front lines in rotations of less than three months, although it varies widely.

 “Infantry serve the longest, and the farther from the front line, the shorter the combat deployment,” Major Yaroslav Halas, an officer with the 3rd Mountain Assault Battalion of the 128th Mountain Assault Brigade, told CNN.
 “For example, reconnaissance UAV (unmanned aerial vehicle) pilots may be in combat positions for 3 to 4 days, while FPV drone pilots stay for a week (as they are closer to the front line).”